21 Must-Visit U.K. Locations for Movie and TV Fans

 Castle Combe, a historic village deep in the Cotswolds, was the site of the horse fair in Steven Spielberg’s World War I epic.
 It’s hard to associate the aggression of the movie with the village itself, which is as serene and picturesque as British hamlets get.

-There’s a segment of the moviegoing public that insists Bridget Jones’s Diary is the perfect rom-com – and for them, this historic intersection featured in the movie’s finale is the penultimate location … especially if it’s snowing.
+There’s a segment of the moviegoing public that insists Bridget Jones’s Diary is the perfect rom-com – and for them, the Royal Exchange in London, featured in the film’s snowy finale, is an essential stop.
+This historic intersection provides the backdrop for one of the movie’s most memorable moments.

 And for the rest of the moviegoing public that insists this Cinderella story is the perfect rom-com, nothing but its namesake neighborhood in West London will do.
 Check out the neighborhood’s annual carnival, unique shops, and the famous Portobello Road Market.